IsaacMwendwa/productive-employment-prediction/README.md

 ## Current App Link: https://wage-employment-prediction.herokuapp.com/

 ## Introduction
 This project is aimed at providing actionable insights to support SDG Number 8, by allowing users/stakeholders to do a Predictive Analysis of Productive Employment in Kenya based on Economic Growth.
-The project uses supervised learning algorithms for the regression problem: Given the economic growth metrics (Contribution to GDP, Growth by GDP) according to Industry, predict the number of people in non-productive employment (working poor) and the total number in employment; per Industry.
+The project uses machine learning algorithms for the regression problem: Given the economic growth metrics (Contribution to GDP, Growth by GDP) according to Industry, predict the number of people in non-productive employment (working poor) and the total number in employment; per Industry.

 ## Table of Contents
 * [Build_Tools](#Build_Tools)